I don’t recall the exact moment when my 29 year-old self booked onto education and personal transformation program, the Landmark Forum.

 Although I am sometimes slow to exercise it, I know I have a choice in how to perceive what is happening.
 That has freed me a lot to enjoy my life and be present to the magic of the moment, even in objectively difficult moments.

-9. everything I do matters.
-We are connected in so many ways
+9. Everything I do matters.
+We are all connected in so many ways

 Doing Landmark Forum made me fall back in love with humanity.
 I am not sure when that stopped but it had.
 I could see everyone in there – their vulnerabilities, their courage and their beauty – and it changed my focus.
 So I started seeing everyone in my life as their possibilities, not their most stressed out, angry, upset, victimised versions.
 And stopped paying so much attention to their flaws.
 Of course, that has meant I stopped paying so much attention to my own, too.